About

 Melissa Balmain, Editor-in-Chief

 Melissa teaches humor writing, poetry writing, and journalism at the University of Rochester.
 Though she has received the Able Muse Book Award and the Poetry by the Sea Sonnet Award, some of her favorite prizes are Abe Lincoln bobbleheads, salt and pepper shakers that look like outhouses, and other classy items she has won in light-verse contests.
-Her poems and/or prose have appeared in The American Bystander, American Life in Poetry, Ecotone, The Hopkins Review, Lighten Up Online, Literary Matters, McSweeney’s, Measure, Mezzo Cammin, The New Criterion, The New Verse News, The New Yorker, The New York Times, Poetry Daily, Rattle, The Spectator (UK), The Washington Post, and assorted anthologies.
-Melissa’s poetry collections are Walking In on People (Able Muse Press, 2014) and The Witch Demands a Retraction: Fairy Tale Reboots for Adults (Humorist Books, 2021).
-Her next full-length collection, Satan Talks to His Therapist, is due out in fall 2023 from Paul Dry Books.
+Her poems and/or prose have appeared in The American Bystander, American Life in Poetry, Ecotone, The Hopkins Review, Lighten Up Online, Literary Matters, McSweeney’s, Measure, Mezzo Cammin, The New Verse News, The New Yorker, The New York Times, Poetry Daily, Rattle, The Spectator (UK), The Washington Post, and assorted anthologies.
+Melissa’s poetry collections are Walking In on People (Able Muse Press, 2014), The Witch Demands a Retraction: Fairy Tale Reboots for Adults (Humorist Books, 2021), and Satan Talks to His Therapist (Paul Dry Books, 2023).
 She is a recovering mime.

 Kevin Durkin